-There are several ways of getting involved in the city's budget process.
-Voting in local elections is a very important way to express your opinions, but there also are many ways to influence budget decisions directly.
+There are several ways to get involved in the city's budget process.
+Voting in local elections is an important way to express your opinions, but there also are many ways to influence budget decisions directly.

-As noted, the DC Council holds both performance and oversight hearings every spring as they prepare to examine next year's budget.
+As noted, the DC Council holds both agency performance and budget oversight hearings every spring as they prepare to examine next year's budget.
 This is an easy way to get involved in the process.
 You may sign up to speak to the Council at these hearings.
-The Council is divided into a number of committees, which have oversight over specific agencies.
+The Council is divided into a number of Committees, which have oversight over specific agencies.